Audience menu for:

 If an employee has multiple vehicles, it is her/his responsibility to ensure the permit is properly displayed in whichever vehicle is parked on campus.
 Vehicles lacking permits or with improperly displayed permits will be ticketed.

 Permits are the property of HCC and must be returned to Human Resources upon termination of employment.
 Lost permits will be replaced at a cost of $15.
+The $15.00 payment must be made at the Cashier’s Office in the Student Center and a receipt presented to Public Safety to obtain a replacement hang tag.

 Disabled parking is clearly marked and is reserved only for those displaying a valid state handicapped vehicle registration plate or permit.
 The disabled individual must be in the vehicle to use the space and possess the permit card that corresponds with the registration plate or permit.